 There are many imaging approaches to screen for breast cancer in addition to mammography.
 Magnetic resonance imaging (MRI) has been most widely used.
 The American Cancer Society first recommended the use of MRI to screen women at highest risk for breast cancer in 2007, based primarily on genetic susceptibility.
 Hand-held ultrasound has been used as a diagnostic tool to evaluate women with breast masses and has been promoted by some as a screening tool.
 The FDA recently has approved automated whole breast ultrasound, which scans and records ultrasound images of the entire breast, for breast cancer screening.
-Finally, digital breast tomosynthesis (DBT), a 3-dimensional extension of digital mammography, has been viewed as holding significant promise in breast cancer screening.
-Other imaging modalities, such as contrast-enhanced mammography, thermography, diffuse optical tomography, sestamibi, positron emission mammography, dedicated breast computed tomography, electrical impedance scanning, MRI spectroscopy, and breast-specific gamma imaging are still in early investigational phases of the entire breast for breast cancer screening.
+Finally, digital breast tomosynthesis (DBT), a 3-dimensional extension of digital mammography, has been viewed as holding significant promise in breast cancer screening.53-55 Other imaging modalities, such as contrast-enhanced mammography, thermography, diffuse optical tomography, sestamibi, positron emission mammography, dedicated breast computed tomography, electrical impedance scanning, MRI spectroscopy, and breast-specific gamma imaging are still in early investigational phases and will not be considered further in this assessment.

 All four of the advanced imaging technologies considered in this assessment generate multiple twodimensional images representing slices of the breast.
-This allows the radiologist to visualized the breast in three-dimensions.
+This allows the radiologist to visualize the breast in three-dimensions.
 This is particularly relevant in mammographically dense breasts because breast cancers may be obscured by superimposed dense tissue.